What Is The Oswestry Disability Index And How Can It Help You?

 The test is considered to be the ‘gold standard’ of low back functional outcome tools.

-Since its initial publication there have been some modifications to the index but numerous studies have shown it to be one of the most scientific and accurate ways to measure pain and its impact on functionality.
+Since it was first released there have been some updates and changes to the index but many studies have shown it to be one of the most scientific, and accurate, ways to measure pain and its impact on functionality.

-The ODI has been praised for how it can define outcomes in specific spinal disorders and, in fact, the Neck Disability Index was built following the same formula.
+The ODI has been praised for how it can define outcomes in specific spinal disorders and, in fact, it has been so successful and helpful that the Neck Disability Index was built following the same formula.

 Using The Disability Index